roman-bezusiak/Project_sound/README.md

 	- All the data with attached dates in _sound_log.txt_ file
 	- Last received **8 pieces** of sound data in _last_line.json_ file

-3. Outputting the last obtained data on the webpage real-time chart
+3. Outputting the last obtained data on the responsive webpage real-time chart

 ```